 “It’s such a misperception.
 The current reality of this city is so far removed from all that.”

 Our hosts for the evening had just toured us around central Medellín, taking us to see apartment buildings they’re rehabbing, converting into rentals, and neighborhoods being remade in real time.

-In the five years since, it’s been a whole lot more of the same.
+In the years since, it’s been a whole lot more of the same.

 Medellín is an ever-evolving city of, on one hand, carefully maintained parks surrounded by small colonial structures… and urban chic zones with sushi restaurants, funky bars, contemporary art galleries, vintage clothing stores, and antique shops…

-As in Panama all those years ago, the opportunity today in Medellín is for the investor and the speculator.
-Prices are an absolute, global bargain.
+As in Panama all those years ago, the opportunity today in Medellín is for the early investor.
+Prices can be an absolute, global bargain.
 Costs of getting in are low.
 Demand is growing at an accelerating rate.
 Right now, in this city, you could buy almost anything and feel pretty confident that you could make money from the purchase… somehow.

-Like my host for dinner nearly two decades ago in Panama, however, I can’t help but also observe that the coming opportunity in Medellín is for the retiree.
+Like my host for dinner nearly two decades ago in Panama, however, I can’t help but also observe that the fast-emerging opportunity in Medellín is for the retiree.

 I predict that, five, seven years from now, when you say “Medellín” to the average American, he’ll think: Retirement.
 Because that’s what this City of Eternal Springtime is on track to offer—a very appealing and competitive retirement option.